grikdotnet/phpdocker/README.md

-# Convenient Php with extensions
+# Convenient Php image with extensions

 This image is designed for convenient development.
 Store PHP configs in your application CVS and mount to a container.
 Added commonly used PHP extensions and libraries to official PHP-fpm images.